zhxie/Ikas/README.md

 **Ikas** is a schedule and battle statistic client of Splatoon 2 for Windows.

+*This project is no longer maintained, please use alternative utility like Nintendo Switch Online, [splatnet2statink](https://github.com/frozenpandaman/splatnet2statink), ikaWidget2 and [Salmonia](https://github.com/tkgstrator/Salmonia).*

 ## Features

 - Automatic cookie generation of SplatNet